AndunHH/spacemouse/README.md

+# New Update April 2025: Rotary Keys

+When you are using the mouse with an encoder wheel, there is a new feature: Rotary Keys.

+When you enable this feature in the config, see _ROTARY_KEYS_, the encoder is not treated as an axis or movement but repeatedly triggers a button.
+This can be done to e.g. hit the volume+ button while turning the wheel clockwise.

+Note: We are still using the emulated USB HID protocoll for the CAD mouse.
+Therefore, you need to define the pressed button in the config.h and than configure some actions on your PC driver.
+We are not emulating a standard keyboard.

+See [#68](https://github.com/AndunHH/spacemouse/issues/68) for more details.

 # New Update March 2025: Exclusive Mode

 When the exclusive mode is activated in the config.h only the major movement is transmitted.